lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-IntroLayers title='Protocol stack comprising IPv6, SCHC and an LPWAN technology'}

-As per this document, when a packet (e.g. an IPv6 packet) needs to be transmitted, header compression is first applied to the packet.
-The resulting packet after header compression (whose header may or may not actually be smaller than that of the original packet) is called a SCHC Packet.
+Before a packet (e.g. an IPv6 packet) is transmitted, header compression is first applied.
+The resulting packet is called a SCHC Packet, whether or not any compression is performed.
-If the SCHC Packet needs to be fragmented by the optional SCHC Fragmentation, fragmentation is then applied to the SCHC Packet.
-The SCHC Packet or the SCHC Fragments are then transmitted over the LPWAN.
-The reciprocal operations take place at the receiver.
+If the SCHC Packet is to be fragmented, the optional SCHC Fragmentation MAY be applied to the SCHC Packet.
+The inverse operations take place at the receiver.
 This process is illustrated in {{Fig-Operations}}.

 ~~~~
 A packet (e.g. an IPv6 packet)